Rathod Bapu Rao

 Rathod Bapu Rao (born 12 March 1962) is an Indian politician and a legislator of Telangana Legislative Assembly.
-He won as MLA from Boath assembly constituency on Telangana Rashtra Samithi ticket.
+He won as MLA from Boath assembly constituency on Bharat Rashtra Samithi ticket.

 Early life

 He was born in Adilabad, Telangana to Narayana.
-He did his M.A from Osmania University.
+He did his M.A. from Osmania University.

 Career

 Rathod Bapu Rao won as MLA in 2014 from Boath assembly constituency.

 Personal life

 He is married to R. Vandhana.